-Addiction does begin with drug abuse when an individual makes a conscious choice to use drugs, but addiction is not just “a lot of drug use.”
-Recent scientific research provides overwhelming evidence that not only do drugs interfere with normal brain functioning creating powerful feelings of pleasure, but they also have long-term effects on brain metabolism and activity.
-At some point, changes occur in the brain that can turn drug abuse into addiction, a chronic, relapsing illness.
-Those addicted to drugs suffer from a compulsive drug craving and usage and cannot quit by themselves.
-Treatment is necessary to end this compulsive behavior.
+Though addiction does often begin when an individual makes a conscious choice to use drugs in a social setting, the physiological component of drug use also plays a role in turning an initial light or moderate use of a substance into heavy or habitual use.
+At some point, changes occur in the brain that can turn drug or alcohol use into an addiction—a chronic, relapsing illness.
+Those addicted to drugs and alcohol generally suffer from a compulsive craving to use the substance again and usually cannot quit by themselves.
+Treatment is necessary to end both the physiological addiction and the compulsive behavior.

 Addiction Treatment Programs